-Dr Hallett and Dr Wijesuriya said any junior doctors concerned about the situation or needing assistance should contact the BMA.'
+Dr Hallett and Dr Wijesuriya said any junior doctors concerned about the situation or need assistance should contact the BMA.'

 Dr Hallett said: ‘If they feel they meet exemption circumstances and they are not being looked at we will be supporting people and they should contact the BMA.
 Please do approach us.’